rollbar/rollbar-gem/README.md

 end
 ```

-It can be interesting changing the scope of the current notifier outside of any block.
-You can use `Rollbar.scope!` in those cases:
+To modify the current scope (rather than creating a new one), use `Rollbar.scope!`.
+You can use this to add additional context data from inside a web request, background job, etc.

 ```ruby
 class NotificationJob